thisduck/dotitup/vim/guide/starting-with-vim.md

 | `D`            | Delete from cursor position to the end of the line.                    |
 | `C`            | Change from cursor position to the end of the line.                    |

-Don't try an memorize any of these.
+Don't try and memorize any of these.
 Instead try to combine action and motion as needed.

 > | `yy`           | yank entire line.                                                      |